ror-community/dev-ror-records/README.md

 # Generate relationships
 Relationships are not included in the intitial ROR record JSON files.
 Relationships are generated using a script [generaterelationships.py](https://github.com/ror-community/ror-api/blob/dev/rorapi/management/commands/generaterelationships.py) triggered by a Github action [Create relationships](https://github.com/ror-community/ror-records/blob/dummy-rc/.github/workflows/generate_relationships.yml), which should be run AFTER all new and updated JSON records to be included in the release are uploaded to the vX.X-rc branch.

+*Note: Currently relationships can only be added using this process, not removed.
+Removing relationships from an existing record requires manually downloading and editing the record, and adding it to the rc branch.*

 1. Create relationships list as a CSV file using the template [[TEMPLATE] relationships.csv](https://docs.google.com/spreadsheets/d/17rA549Q6Vc-YyH8WUtXUOvsAROwCDmt1vy4Rjce-ELs) and name the file relationships.csv. **IMPORTANT!
 File must be named relationships.csv and fields used by the script must be formatted correctly**.
 Template fields used by the script are:

 | **Field name**                          | **Description**                                                                             | **Example value**                               |